My Home Page with Links to My Other Book

 Mike W. Martin packs a large number of moral thinking errors into the category

-of self-deception.
-He has done a fine job organizing Self-Deception and
+of self-deception, doing a fine job organizing Self-Deception and

 Morality into five sections.